Wiltshire 2017Read more about Wiltshire 2017

 Wendy Williams, Her Majesty’s Inspector of Constabulary

-Read my assessment of Wiltshire Police below, or watch the video.
+Read my assessment of Wiltshire Police below.

 I am very pleased with the performance of Wiltshire Police in keeping people safe and reducing crime.